 I am optimistic about what the knowledge age will mean for humanity.
 But I am pessimistic, at least for now, as to how we will get there.

-Too many politicians and those backing them are still stuck in industrial era thinking.
+Too many politicians, and those backing them, are still stuck in industrial era thinking.
 They want to patch the existing system instead of making the big changes required to get to the next one.
-That's not just unfortunate but downright dangerous.
-Propping up a system past its useful life means that the transition, which will eventually become inevitable, will be that much worse.
+That's not just unfortunate, but downright dangerous.
+Propping up a system beyond its useful life means that the transition, which will eventually become inevitable, will be much more volatile and worse for everyone.

 And even just starting the debate is progress.
 You may agree or disagree with the ideas presented here.
 In either case I want to hear your thoughts and reactions.
 It is the critical process through which knowledge improves and societies advance.